Strike four: Facebook misses election misinfo in Brazil ads

 Global Witness submitted ten ads to Meta that obviously violated its policies around election-related advertising.
 They included false information about when and where to vote, for instance and called into question the integrity of Brazil's voting machines — echoing disinformation used by malicious actors to destabilize democracies around the world.

+In another study carried out by the Federal University of Rio de Janeiro, researchers identified more than two dozen ads on Facebook and Instagram, for the month of July, that promoted misleading information or attacked the country’s electronic voting machines.

+The university’s internet and social media department, NetLab, which also participated in the Global Witness study, found that many of those had been financed by candidates running for a seat at a federal or state legislature.

 This will be Brazil's first election since far-right President Jair Bolsonaro, who is seeking reelection, came to power.
-Bolsonaro has repeatedly attacked the integrity of the country's election systems.
+Bolsonaro has repeatedly attacked the integrity of the country's electronic voting system.

 “Disinformation featured heavily in its 2018 election, and this year’s election is already marred by reports of widespread disinformation, spread from the very top: Bolsonaro is already seeding doubt about the legitimacy of the election result, leading to fears of a United States-inspired January 6 ‘stop the steal’ style coup attempt,” Global Witness said.